Truncated square trapezohedron

 In geometry, the square truncated trapezohedron is the second in an infinite series of truncated trapezohedra.
 It has 8 pentagon and 2 square faces.

 This polyhedron can be constructed by taking a tetragonal trapezohedron and truncating the polar axis vertices.
 The kite faces of the trapezohedron become pentagons.

 The vertices exist as 4 squares in four parallel planes, with alternating orientation in the middle creating the pentagons.

 A truncated trapezohedron has all valence-3 vertices.
-This means that the dual polyhedrona gyroelongated square dipyramid has all triangular faces.
+This means that the dual polyhedron, the gyroelongated square dipyramid, has all triangular faces.

 It represents the dual polyhedron to the Johnson solid, gyroelongated square dipyramid (J_{17}), with specific proportions: